What Does an Auditor Do? Examining This Financial Career

 What is the difference between an internal and external auditor?

 There are two major types of auditors, according to the Bureau of Labor Statistics (BLS): internal auditors and external auditors.1 Internal auditors work within a company to analyze and assess the day-to-day operations.
 They help their company streamline systems to become more efficient and save money.
 Think of an internal audit as a way for a company to give itself a checkup to make sure everything is functioning optimally.

 External auditors come in as members of an outside organization to do an independent review of the financial documents of other organizations.
 Their goal is usually to verify that an organization’s financial statements and tax payments align with regulations.

 Where do auditors work?

+In short—all over the place!
 An auditor’s work environment will depend largely on the industry and type of auditing they choose to specialize in.
 Both types of auditors work in a typical office setting, but internal auditors report to the same company each day while external auditors will spend time traveling to different locations to meet with clients and review their financial documents.
-Some auditors are also able to work from home.

 What skills do you need to be an auditor?

 You can probably guess that having a head for numbers will serve you well in this financial career, but that’s not the only skill that makes for a successful auditor.
-We examined real-time job postings to uncover the top in-demand skills employers are looking for when hiring auditors.
-You just might realize you already have many of the transferable skills an auditor needs.
+We examined over 80,000 auditor job postings to highlight some of the top skills employers are looking for in candidates.

 - Internal auditing